Information about the support and services available for the Doncaster Armed Forces Community.

 Meet our partners in our new video: Let us introduce Ourselves

-We have an Elected Armed Forces Champion, Councillor Paul Wray.
+We have an Elected Armed Forces Champion, Councillor Mark Houlbrook .
 In this role, he raises awareness of the Armed Forces Covenant and promotes the interests of the Armed Forces Community across Doncaster.

-In 2016, Doncaster Council were awarded the Employer Recognition Scheme Gold Award for our commitment as an employer to the Armed Forces Community.
+In 2016 and again in July 2021, Doncaster Council were awarded the Employer Recognition Scheme Gold Award for our commitment as an employer to the Armed Forces Community.
 We have a specific Reserve Forces Policy which supports employees to fulfil their Reservist duties; one way this is achieved is entitling reservist employees to an additional 15 days paid leave each year to fulfil their reservist commitments.

 In 2017 Doncaster Council, together with the other South Yorkshire local authorities were successful in a bid to the Armed Forces Covenant Fund trust to strengthen the delivery of the Covenant across South Yorkshire.
 This project included the delivery of 24 Military Human training sessions in each Local Authority area across a 2 year period.
-The one day training course is aimed at front line members of staff and aims to give an in-depth understanding of the Armed Forces Community and enables staff to provide a more effective service to this client group.
 Over 300 members of front line staff from across Doncaster completed the training.
-You can read the one year report here.
+You can read the one year report.
 A research project was lead and delivered by Sheffield Hallam University to map the size and needs of the Armed Forces Community across South Yorkshire.
-The results of the survey are published here.
+Pleases view the results of the survey.